marijnvanderwekken/InterfaceCalibrationTest/README.md

 To use this:
 - Run the scripts from /Interface directory.
 - With python3 run: /FastApi/Server.py or /Websocket/Server.py (not at the same time)
-- Open index.html with your Browser (refresh when restarting the server scripts)
+- Open index.html with your Browser (refresh when restarting the server scripts to connect with the socket again)
+- To modify the json, run TestCalibrationScript.py
 ---